10 Places To Get Money Orders in 2023

-You can get money orders at almost any bank or credit union, but sometimes making a trip there isn’t too convenient.
-So let’s talk about all the other places where to get money orders that might suit your schedule better.
+You can get money orders at almost any bank or credit union, but sometimes, making a trip there isn’t too convenient.
+So, let’s talk about other places to get money orders that suit your schedule better.

 Buying a money order may seem a little prehistoric – but I’m convinced they are still one of the best ways to pay someone.

-Here are the top 10 best places to get money orders near me:
+Here are the best places to get money orders near me:

 1. 7-Eleven